 While we have specs for the GeForce RTX 2080's CUDA cores, GDDR6, Tensor cores, and RT cores, there's a lot more going on with the GeForce RTX and Turing architecture.
 We've provided a deep dive into the Turing architecture elsewhere, but here's the short summary.

 Nvidia has reworked the SMs (streaming multiprocessors) and trimmed things down from 128 CUDA cores per SM to 64 CUDA cores.
 The Pascal GP100 and Volta GV100 also use 64 CUDA cores per SM, so Nvidia has standardized on a new ratio of CUDA cores per SM.
-Each Turing SM also includes eight Tensor cores and an unspecified number of RT cores, plus texturing units (which we assume to be half as many as in Pascal).
+Each Turing SM also includes eight Tensor cores and one RT core, plus four texturing units.
 The SM is the fundamental building block for Turing, and can be replicated as needed.

 For traditional games, the CUDA cores are the heart of the Turing architecture.
-Nvidia has made at least one big change relative to Pascal, with each SM able to simultaneously issue both floating-point (FP) and integer (INT) operations—and likely Tensor and RT operations as well.
-Nvidia said this makes the new CUDA cores "1.5 times faster" than the previous generation.
+Nvidia has made at least one big change relative to Pascal, with each SM able to simultaneously issue both floating-point (FP) and integer (INT) operations—and Tensor and RT operations as well.
+Nvidia says this makes the new CUDA cores "1.5 times faster" than the previous generation, at least in theory.

 TSMC's 12nm process is a refinement of the existing 16nm process, perhaps more marketing than a true die shrink.
 Optimizations to the process technology help improve clockspeeds, chip density, and power use—the holy trinity of faster, smaller, and cooler running chips.
 TSMC's 12nm FinFET process is also mature at this point, with good yields, allowing Nvidia to create such large GPU designs.